 The Director of Graduate Studies will assign each new student an advisor (students may subsequently change advisors with the approval of the Director of Graduate Studies).
 The advisor will assist the student in planning a suitable graduate program and in selecting relevant advisory committees.
+(Continuation in the program depends on having an advisor.)
 A Portfolio Advisory Committee, chaired by the advisor, will help the student to prepare and defend his or her portfolio, which serves as the department's comprehensive examination.
 The Thesis or Dissertation Committee, again chaired by the advisor, will advise the student on M.A. thesis or Ph.D. dissertation research and writing.
 Students are expected to remain in close contact with their major advisor and their committee(s).
 Off campus students should communicate regularly with their advisor.